 - Data used to authenticate or authorize individuals to use electronic resources, such as passwords, keys, and other electronic tokens.

 - Criminal Background Data that might be collected as part of an application form or a background check.

 Use Restricted Use data only when no alternative exists; carefully protect Restricted Use data.
 It must be encrypted both in transit and when stored on a portable electronic device.
 In addition, protect original (source) documents from unauthorized modification.

 Individuals and departments that create or circulate Restricted Use data should clearly designate the data by clearly marking both hard copies and electronic version of documents as Restricted Use.
 Those who receive data marked as Restricted Use should take appropriate steps to protect it.

-Page Steward: IT Information & Security
+Page Steward: IT - Office of Information Security